-Unlike the term “nook,” which suggests a little space, these inviting kitchen breakfast areas exist in a variety of sizes, designs, and dimensions.
-This comfortable spot is ideal for either a single person enjoying their morning coffee or an informal dining time with loved ones.
+The term “nook” suggests a compact space.
+However, you can find multi-purpose kitchen breakfast areas exist in a variety of sizes, designs, and dimensions.
+The breakfast nook provides the ideal spot for either a single person enjoying their morning coffee or an informal dining time with loved ones.

-So if you’re thinking about adding a couch, bench, or some nice chairs to your kitchen to create a perfect breakfast nook, rest assured you are not alone.
-To better distinguish the space from the rest of the kitchen, pick vibrant furnishing or active art pieces to give the impression of a whole new location.
+To create your own breakfast nook, add a dining bench or some chairs to your kitchen.
+To better distinguish the space from the rest of the kitchen and help define it as a separate area, pick vibrant furnishing or active art pieces to give the impression of a whole new location.

 Kitchen Nook Dimensions